 Proverbs 1:1 presents Solomon as the primary author of the book, but there are other writers as well, such as Agur and Lemuel.

-Godly wisdom helps us to understand and navigate the broken, sin-filled world around us by con-forming ourselves to God’s pattern for creation.
+Proverbs aims to teach us biblical wisdom, which is the skill of understanding and navigating the broken, sin-filled world around us by conforming ourselves to God’s pattern for creation.

 Solomon, the son of David, is the primary author and/or collector of the proverbs within Proverbs, and the Bible certainly paints him as being qualified.
 After becoming king of Israel, 1 Kings 3:3-15 tell of God appearing to Solomon in a dream, asking what he desired.
 The young king asked the LORD for wisdom to lead Israel, which was a wise request itself.
 From then onward, Solomon became known for his great wisdom, so that people from all over the earth came to hear his words (1 Kings 4:34).
 With his understanding, Solomon spoke 3,000 proverbs and composed 1,005 songs.
 Many of those proverbs are no doubt within this book.